-If you are using a recycled container of any kind, you are going to want to clean it thoroughly before using it to plant your new batch of microgreens.
+If you are using a recycled container of any kind, clean it thoroughly before using it to plant your new batch of microgreens.
 Whether it is an actual seed tray that you have grown some other kind of plant in before, or an empty salad container that you are keeping out of the landfill, a thorough cleaning will ensure that you are giving your little plant babies the best start in life without any risk of fungus or other disease causing organisms.

 If you are planning to grow your microgreens hydroponically, you will be adding water directly to your container and then inserting your growing mat.
 The amount of water will vary according to the size of the container and the type of growing mat, of course.
 If your growing mat came with instructions, defer to those.
 If not, then you want to put enough water so that the growing mat, once inserted, soaks up most of it.
 One method is to add enough water to the container that when you stick your fingertip into the water, it comes to the top of your nail bed.